aasmunkv/nam-shub-01/README.md

         user [username]
     ```
     The first three lines is to make sure that a session don’t terminate if user
     is not active.
-It tells the host ping a small package every *60* second.
+It tells the host to ping a small package every *60* second.
 This
     is done a total of *1440* times.
 Thus, we are made sure that our program
     runs for at least 24 hours.
 The next three lines makes our life easier when
-    we log in to the host calledlogin.math.uio.no.
+    we log in to the host called `login.math.uio.no`.
 Instead of typing
     ```
     ssh [username]@login.math.uio.no
     ```
-    to log in we now only need to typessh uio. **NB**: Do not run complex
+    to log in we now only need to type `ssh uio`. **NB**: Do not run complex
     computations on this computer, as it only serves as a passage for logging
     into `nam-shub-01`.
 The last four lines is for easier login to `nam-shub-01`.
     The word `ProxyJump` simply means